jeras/verilator/docs/guide/exe_verilator.rst

    When warnings are detected, print them, but do not terminate Verilator.

    Having warning messages in builds can be sloppy.
-It is recommended you cleanup your code, use inline lint_off, or use ``-Wno-...`` options rather than using this option.
+It is recommended you cleanup your code, use inline lint_off, or use :vlopt:`-Wno-...` options rather than using this option.

 .. option:: -Wno-lint

    Disable all lint related warning messages, and all style warnings.
-This is equivalent to ``-Wno-ALWCOMBORDER -Wno-BSSPACE -Wno-CASEINCOMPLETE -Wno-CASEOVERLAP -Wno-CASEX -Wno-CASTCONST -Wno-CASEWITHX -Wno-CMPCONST -Wno-COLONPLUS -Wno-ENDLABEL -Wno-IMPLICIT -Wno-LITENDIAN -Wno-PINCONNECTEMPTY -Wno-PINMISSING -Wno-SYNCASYNCNET -Wno-UNDRIVEN -Wno-UNSIGNED -Wno-UNUSEDGENVAR -Wno-UNUSEDPARAM -Wno-UNUSEDSIGNAL -Wno-WIDTH`` plus the list shown for Wno-style.
+This is equivalent to :command:`-Wno-ALWCOMBORDER -Wno-BSSPACE -Wno-CASEINCOMPLETE -Wno-CASEOVERLAP -Wno-CASEX -Wno-CASTCONST -Wno-CASEWITHX -Wno-CMPCONST -Wno-COLONPLUS -Wno-ENDLABEL -Wno-IMPLICIT -Wno-LITENDIAN -Wno-PINCONNECTEMPTY -Wno-PINMISSING -Wno-SYNCASYNCNET -Wno-UNDRIVEN -Wno-UNSIGNED -Wno-UNUSEDGENVAR -Wno-UNUSEDPARAM -Wno-UNUSEDSIGNAL -Wno-WIDTH` plus the list shown for Wno-style.

    It is strongly recommended you cleanup your code rather than using this option, it is only intended to be use when running test-cases of code